grstavares/ShoppingCartPOC/README.md

 - **Performance Monitor**: Component responsible for observability of internal service integration in a performance perspective.
 This component will provide response time and performance observability.
 This implementation will use AWS X-Ray.

+- **Service Tracing**: Componente responsible to log and trace service operations.
+This componenet will concentrate all the operations performed by each of the other componentes of the service.
+This implementation will use Cloudwatch Logs.

 ### External Components

 #### Authentication Provider